-tags: french tapas sf, grand opening muka, hayes valley dining, moussy's sf, muka hayes valley, new muka sf, restaurants near sf symphony opera, san francisco french restaurant, sf french bistro, sf wine lounge
+tags: french tapas sf, grand opening muka, hayes valley dining, moussy's sf, muka hayes valley, new muka sf, restaurants near sf symphony opera, San Francisco, san francisco french restaurant, sf french bistro, sf wine lounge

 Last Friday marked the opening of Muka, a French restaurant and wine bar formerly located under the Alliance Française de San Francisco, at its new location at 370 Grove St. in Hayes Valley.